 J. Kelley Skovron, also writing as J.S.
-Kelley (and formerly Jon Skovron), was born in Ohio and raised jointly by a therapist, an attorney, a professor of criminal law, and a grape juice salesman.
+Kelley (and formerly Jon Skovron), was born in Ohio and raised jointly by a therapist, an attorney, a professor of criminal sociology, and a grape juice salesman.
 Tragically, Kelley was not able to enjoy that abundance of juice during their childhood, for they have been cursed since birth with a mysterious affliction that inexplicably prevents them from enjoying sweet foods or beverages of any kind.

 Their most recent novel, Gutter Mage, written as J.S.
 Kelley, was described as “Deep, diverse and just downright delightful” by The Frumious Consortium.
 The 23rd Legion said, “I honestly can’t think of a more enjoyable mystery novel that I have read in the past year.”
 And the Quill to Live said, “Gutter Mage is an existential crisis wrapped in a noir detective story.
 It has a lot more depth than it initially seems while also being exactly as fast, fun, and punchy as it advertises.”